tonikelope/usb_relay/README.md

 # usb_relay
-## Python 3.x code for controlling  a USB CH340 Relay
+## Python code for controlling a USB CH340 Relay (Linux)

 <p align="center"><img src="usb_ch340_relay.jpg" width="40%"></p>

 ### Installation

-(Connect one end of the cable to NO input and the other to COM input).
+(Connect one end of the cable to NO port and the other to COM port).

 ```sudo chmod 777 /dev/ttyUSB0```